|

 Transitional Medical Assistance (TMA)

-NOTE When a customer claims a qualified noncitizen status, but more proof is needed to verify it through SAVE VIS or VLP, the person gets 90 days from the date the proof is requested to provide the proof or resolve the issue with USCIS.
-During this time, when the person meets all other eligibility requirements, MA is approved.
+When a customer claims a qualified noncitizen status, but more proof is needed to verify it through SAVE VIS or VLP, the person has a reasonable opportunity period of 90 days from the date the proof is requested to provide the proof or resolve the issue with USCIS.
+During this time, when the person meets all other eligibility requirements, MA is approved as a conditional approval.

-There is no limit on the number of times a customer may receive a conditional approval.
+There is no limit on the number of reasonable opportunity periods a customer may receive a conditional approval.

 Term |